lloco73/make_boot_image_hi6210sft/tools/for_6.0_ramdisk.md

-before you make 6.0 kernel pelase add the following folders to ramdisk /tools/boot60/ramdisk/
+before you make 6.0 kernel add the following folders to ramdisk /tools/boot60/ramdisk/

 data
 dev